cjwit/bgsu-music/Notes (updated).md

 * Check numbers
 * Where does Audition in China go?
 * Create buttons for other pages
+* Add Application and University Admissions buttons to all D&P pages

 This feels like it should go on a college-level page.
 It isn't very specific to the area and links to general topics (like auditioning in China)

-### Curricula
+### Admission Requirements

-* Formatting to change curriculum table to text only?
-* Are admission requirements specific to theory, or should these be more centralized, perhaps on a page that has the curricula for each department?

-#### Undergraduate

-Change title to Undergraduate Degree Programs?

-Musicology area flyer: any reason this isn't on the other pages (like the theory one)?

-What's the difference between an inquiry and contact?

-Catalog tab

-* Composition accordion dropdown is under history and lit
-* Why list the College name in the catalog materials?
-* Any updates to the catalog?
-* Better way to structure this

-Other tabs

-* Curriculum guide tab is empty (could be moved into its own page, anyhow)
-* Courses offered empty (link to catalog?
-Descriptions of recent classes?)
-* Visit a class needs updating (where is this listing coming from?
-Why not just assume that it's under Inquiry?)
+* Visit a class needs updating (where is this listing coming from?)

-#### Graduate
+#### Graduate START HERE

 Change name of page